Taro-Hayashi/KillerWhale/rightside/3_SIDE_DPAD.md

 Confirm that everything is working by connecting the unit to a computer with a USB cable.
 > [!NOTE]
-> the LEDs will not work until the TOP (and ADD) units are completed.
+> The LEDs will not work until the TOP (and ADD) units are completed.

 If the keys and ball are working, proceed with the TOP unit assembly There are two types of top unit: the one included in the package, and a top unit with wheels sold separately.